 will arrive healthy and ready to plant in your garden.
 If they do not, please contact us within 10 days of receiving your order, provide pictures of the damaged plants and we will get replacements shipped out as soon as possible.

 These are a set of 2 Southern High bush blueberry plants best grown in zones 6B and down through even zone 10!
 These are flavorful blueberries which are large, have wonderful flavor and good color.
 Certified Organically grown.

 Southern High Bush Blueberries grow in Southern states but have characteristics of Northern blueberries.

-O'Neal is only slightly behind Paloma in ripening time, and is also a self-pollinating cultivar.
+O'Neal is a self-pollinating cultivar.
 Developed in North Carolina, O'Neal is an exceptional plant for the Southeast and Gulf States.
 O'Neal has large berries that are sweet and firm, and pick cleanly from the bush.
 Yields of 6-10 pounds of high quality fruit can be produced on mature plants.
 O'Neal grows 4-6' tall with stout stems and attractive foliage, and has an upright, spreading habit.
-O'Neal can be sensitive to late frosts in the more northerly part of its range, so be sure to plant it on higher elevations of your property, and avoid hollows and low-areas.
+It can be sensitive to late frosts in the more northerly part of its range, so be sure to plant it on higher elevations of your property, and avoid hollows and low-areas.
 Hardy in USDA zones 7b-9

 At planting, dig a hole 18 inches deep and 18 inches wide and mix 1